 Migraines can be debilitating and highly disruptive to everyday life – but what if you experienced migraine symptoms without intense pain?
 This is a silent migraine and affects one in ten people with migraines.
-While it may sound like a blessing compared to traditional migraines, having Cyclic Vomiting Syndrome (CVS), Abdominal Migraine, or sudden visual loss can cause distress just as significantly.
+While it may sound like a blessing compared to traditional migraines, having cyclic vomiting syndrome (CVS), abdominal migraine, sudden visual loss, numbness, or speech disturbance can cause distress just as significantly.
 With this in mind, read for more information about silent migraines, such as common symptoms, triggers that may worsen episodes, and potential ways to manage them.

 What are Silent Migraines?